Marston Vale line: History

 The line was authorised by the Bedford and London and Birmingham Railway Act 1845 (8 & 9 Vict. c. xliii), and opened in 1846 by the London and Birmingham Railway, though the L&B merged with the Grand Junction Railway to become the London and North Western Railway whilst construction was ongoing – the LNWR ran it from its opening.
-The line later became part of the cross-country Varsity line from to (opened in stages between 1854 and 1862).
+The line later became part of the cross-country Varsity line from to Cambridge, which opened in stages between 1854 and 1862.
 Much of the line was built on land owned by the 7th Duke of Bedford, who supported the line but insisted that any station on his estate (Fenny Stratford, Woburn Sands, Ridgmont and Millbrook) be constructed in half-timbered style.

-The line was threatened in the late 1950s and again in 1964 – though the Bletchley to Oxford and Bedford to Cambridge sections succumbed in December 1967, the Bletchley to Bedford section survived.
+The line was threatened with closure in the late 1950s and again in 1964; though the Bletchley to Oxford and Bedford to Cambridge sections succumbed in December 1967, the Bletchley to Bedford section survived.

-In 1977 the Parliamentary Select Committee on Nationalised Industries recommended that electrification of more of Britain's rail network be considered.
-By 1979 British Rail presented a range of options to do so by 2000, some of which included the Marston Vale line.
+In 1977, the Parliamentary Select Committee on Nationalised Industries recommended that electrification of more of Britain's rail network be considered.
+By 1979, British Rail presented a range of options to do so by 2000, some of which included the Marston Vale line.
 The proposal was not implemented.

 Silverlink operated the line from privatisation in 1996 until 2007.
-Services were initially in the hands of a mixture of heritage slam-door diesel multiple units formed of 2-car and single-car units until replacement with trains inherited from Central Trains.
+Services were initially in the hands of a mixture of heritage slam-door diesel multiple units formed of two-car and single-car units, until their replacement with trains inherited from Central Trains.

-The line was operated by London Midland from 2007 until 2017.
-They used a mixture of Class 150/1 and multiple units, inherited from Silverlink.
+The line was operated by London Midland from 2007 until 2017; it used a mixture of Class 150/1 and units, inherited from Silverlink.
 On 10 December 2017, West Midlands Trains took over the franchise, staff and rolling stock, operating as London Northwestern Railway.